Davespx/blockcertsx/README.md

 # Running the Demo

 In order to first run the demo, we must download an up to date version of the [fabric-samples]('https://github.com/hyperledger/fabric-samples') repository.
-We'll leverage the provided sample networks in which we will piggyback the blockcertsX application.
+We'll leverage the provided sample networks in which we will piggyback the BlockcertsX application.

 ## Setting up the Hyperledger Fabric network.